-Segment Your Product Listing Ads (Otherwise Known as Using Keywords in Google & Bing Shopping)
+Segment Your Product Listing Ads: Using Keywords in Google Shopping

 To illustrate why, let’s take a trip back to Marketing 101, where we learned that consumers generally follow the same steps on their path to purchase, progressing from need recognition, to seeking information, to evaluating alternatives and then finally making their purchase decision.